-Step #6: Adding a payment gateway to Shopify dropshipping store
+Step #6: Add a payment gateway to your store

-As an eCommerce site, you want to provide the shopper with different payment methods so they can pay whichever method is most convenient for them.
+As an eCommerce site, you want to provide the shopper with different payment methods so they can use whichever method is most convenient for them.
 Normally, shoppers would use PayPal or credit cards for online transactions.
-Regarding the latter, you can use Shopify Payments so you can accept payment directly from Shopify – no setup required.
+Regarding the latter, you can use Shopify Payments so you can accept payment directly through Shopify – no setup required.

-One of the best features of Shopify Payments is the ability to keep track of all transactions made to your dropshipping store.
-Also, if customers want a chargeback from their purchase, you can easily respond to them with a customized response to make your life easier as a shop owner.
+One of the best features of Shopify Payments is the ability to keep track of all transactions made via your dropshipping store.
+Also, if customers want a chargeback from their purchase, you can respond to them with a customized template to make your life easier as a shop owner.

 Unfortunately, Shopify Payments is not available in all countries.
-If that’s the case, the next best option is using PayPal as your primary gateway for transactions.
+If that’s the case, thus the next best option is using PayPal for transactions.

 Shopify offers hundreds of payment options that will surely satisfy your target audience.
 With a list of options this huge, you can’t make an excuse that people can’t buy from you because you don’t accommodate their preferred payment method.

-If you want to add more payment options, refer to the applicable methods of your choice under “Alternative payments” and “Manual payments.”
+If you want to add more payment options, refer to other applicable methods under “Alternative payments” and “Manual payments.”

 Depending on the products you’re selling, you need to edit your shipping rates so you can provide accurate pricing.

-To compute for the appropriate shipping rates, you need to know the following:
+To calculate shipping costs accurately you need to know the following:

 - Shipping rates – Look at the prices of shipment depending on the size and weight of your products for local and international delivery.
-Pricing will be different for each country.
+Pricing will often be different based on multiple factors.

-- Surcharge rates and volume – These are fees necessary to bring the shipment in front of the customer’s doorstep by land.
+- Surcharge rates and volume – These are fees necessary to additional factors, such as bringing the shipment to customer’s doorstep.

-- Supplier expenses – These are costs that you have to pay the vendor first to get the product prepared and ready for shipment.
+- Supplier expenses – These are costs that you have to pay the supplier first to get the product prepared and ready for shipment.

-Again, there are no universal rates for these fees – you need to talk to the delivery services and your suppliers about their pricing.
-From here, you can come up with a reasonable price for each of your items that factors all the costs mentioned above.
+Again, there are no universal rates for these fees – you need to talk to delivery service providers and your suppliers about their pricings.
+From here, you can come up with a reasonable price for each of your items that factor all the costs mentioned above.

-For shipping strategies to increase your sales, refer to this article at Shopify.
+For more shipping configuration tips, read this article at Shopify.

-On the “Additional shipping methods” section, you can enable third-party calculated rates at checkout if you have a Shopify plan or higher.
-This lets you automate the process of computing for the shipping costs, so you don’t have to figure it out for yourself and manually enter them on this page.
+On Shopify’s “Additional shipping methods” section, you can enable third-party calculated rates at checkout if you have a Shopify plan or higher.
+This lets you automate the process of calculating shipping costs, so you don’t have to figure it out for yourself and manually enter them.

-If you want to take away the hassle of arranging the shipping of products to your dropshipping store, you can add a dropshipping service so you can delegate all the order to your dropshipper or supplier.
+If you want to take away the hassle of arranging the shipping of products to your dropshipping store, you can add a dropshipping service to delegate all orders to your dropshipper or supplier.

 Upon clicking on the page, you can connect with popular fulfillment services like Rakuten and Fulfillments by Amazon through an app from Shopify.
-However, since your supplier will be coming from AliExpress, you need to confirm first with your supplier if you can ask them to deliver the products on your behalf.
+However, since your supplier will be coming from AliExpress, you need to confirm first with your supplier if they can deliver products on your behalf.

 If people are shopping on your site for gifts but are not sure which item to buy their loved ones, then a gift card is an excellent choice.
 By assigning a particular amount to each card, customers can use the card for products that add up to the exact amount of the card.

-You can offer gift cards similar to your products.
+You can offer your own gift cards for purchase in the same way as you sell your other products.
 You can also give the cards away to customers who just purchased from your store.
 Either way, if used right, gift cards can help increase the sales of your dropshipping store.